GaZ3ll3/leetcode/README.md

 ##codes are updating.

-*  python tests will use nose-python2.7.
+*  python tests will use nosetests with python 2.7.

 *  c++ tests will use makefile command `make test`.